CenturyLink/ExpertDHCP/docs/install_expert_dhcp_rest.md

     }
 }
 ```

+It is highly recommended that HTTPS be enable for any external facing
+production service.
+For security, SSL/TLS certificates can be installed for
+Nginx.
+This is a highly recommended practice for production deployments.
+Please
+see Nginx documentation for more information
 <br />

 **STEP 10 - Test if the system is working**
 -

 Use curl or another HTTP client to check if the ExpertDHCP is working correctly
 or not

+**Troubleshooting**